 Red maple’s attractive shape, clean habit, and red fall color have made it one of the most commonly planted trees across the eastern United States including eastern Nebraska.
 The tree has a remarkably wide native range occurring from Minnesota to Newfoundland south to Florida and Texas, and most points in between.

 Size at Maturity

 |Tree Height||Tree Spread|

 Red maple has attractive ornamental features in every season.
 Early in spring, before leafing out, clusters of tiny red flowers with long, showy stamens cover the branches.
 Emerging leaves and winged seeds are red.
 The petioles (leaf stems) are red throughout the growing season.
-Fall foliage is striking and the bark, shaggy with age, is a nice winter feature.
-Red maple gets its name from the reddish color of the youngest twigs and the reddish buds that are visible in winter.
+Fall foliage is striking and the bark, light gray when young and shaggy with age, is a nice winter feature.
+Red maple gets its name from the reddish color of its young twigs and the reddish buds that are visible in winter.

 Because of the abundance and wide distribution of red maple, its early-produced pollen may be important to the biology of bees and other pollen-dependent insects.
 Most references describe red maple as wind pollinated, but insect pollination may be important, as many insects, especially bees, visit the flowers.
 The seeds, buds, and flowers are eaten by various wildlife species.
 Squirrels and chipmunks store the seeds.
 White-tailed deer and elk browse red maple, and rabbits, which find the stump sprouts especially palatable, especially in fall and winter.
 Cavities in red maples in river-floodplain communities are often well suited for cavity nesters such as the wood duck and others.